Six years after the Parkland school massacre, the bloodstained building will finally be demolished

 Those who have taken the tour have called it gut-wrenching as something of a time capsule of Feb.
 14, 2018, with bullet-pocked walls and bloodstained floors.
 Textbooks and laptops sat open on desks, and wilted Valentine’s Day flowers, deflated balloons and abandoned teddy bears were scattered amid broken glass.
 Those objects have now been removed.

 Schachter, whose 14-year-old son Alex died, said that while each tour was “excruciatingly painful,” he believes the safety improvements that visitors implemented elsewhere made keeping the building worthwhile.
-For example, Utah approved a $200 million school safety program after its officials visited.
+For example, Utah approved a multimillion- dollar school safety program after its officials visited.

 “We have museums and we have (historic) sites that that have stood for individuals to learn and to understand what happened,” Schachter said.